alexanian/socratic-form-microscopy/_posts/2018-01-28-vegetarian-nutrition.md

 As far as I could tell, there was once controversy as to whether non-animal sources of Omega-3 fatty acids could be adequate, <a href="https://www.sciencedirect.com/science/article/pii/S0163782709000307">but that looks to be cleared up in favour of the vegetarian sources</a>.
 This is good, because it means that I can follow the recommendations in <a href="http://ajcn.nutrition.org/content/78/3/640S.long">this paper</a> and consume about 6g of unheated flaxseed oil daily to meet my Omega-3 needs.
 This goes pretty easily into my fruit juice mixture with my protein powder and creatine.

 <h1>Creatine</h1>
-There's some evidence (although no meta-analyses that I could find) that[^3]).
+There's some evidence (although no meta-analyses that I could find) that <a href="http://rspb.royalsocietypublishing.org/content/270/1529/2147.short">creatine improves</a> <a href="https://www.ncbi.nlm.nih.gov/pubmed/21118604">cognitive performance in vegetarians</a> (although not in omnivores, probably because it is present in meat[^3]).
 I've decided to take 5g a day because it seems to be <a href="https://en.wikipedia.org/wiki/Creatine#Health_effects">largely risk free</a> and it also makes exercise feel somewhat easier.

 ---